 Pride Week Recap

-as in 1970.
+The first official Pride Celebration was in 1970.
 It was a week-long series of events to mark the one year anniversary of Stonewall.
 The theme that year was "Love Is All You Need".
 The week culminated on June 28 with a Be-In on Cambridge Common with balloons, banners, dancing - a day of peace and love under the sun.

 Pride Week began Friday, June 1 with the Flag Raising at City Hall.
 Mayor Menino's liaison to the LGBT community presented a declaration from the mayor proclaiming the start of Pride Week.
 The Pride Marshals were introduced and the rainbow flag was raised over City Hall Plaza.
 The Ask.
 Tell.
 Act.
 Coalition raised their own hot pink flag at the same time.

-the 12th Annual Pridelights Tree Lighting.
+Tuesday, June 5 was the 12th Annual Pridelights Tree Lighting.
 This event marked "the unofficial kick-off to Pride Week in Boston".
-Boston Mayor Tom Menino spoke to the crowd, encouraging people to get involved with the fast approaching constitution convention.
-City Counselor Sam Yoon also spoke to the crowd about the significance of pride in the community.
+Boston Mayor Tom Menino spoke to the crowd, encouraging people to get involved with the fast approaching constitution

 The best speech of the night was by Abe Rybeck, Artistic Director of The Theater Offensive.
 Abe spoke about embracing sex and sexuality in the LGBT community.
 The Theater Offensive's guerilla AIDS activist theater troupe, A Street Theater Named Desire, does shows and HIV prevention outreach in the heart of the Fens.